 - Katie Holton

 - Arthur Shapiro

 Behavior, Cognition, & Neuroscience

 Advances in neuroscience have important implications for the development of policies designed to meet looming challenges in health care, aging, education, bioethics, child welfare, environmental and national security.
-Furthermore, addiction, violent crime, dementia, and obesity pose threats to our well-being that are unlikely to be addressed effectively without the translation of sound behavioral and neuroscience into effective public policy and law.
+Addiction, violent crime, dementia, and obesity pose threats unlikely to be addressed effectively without the translation of sound science into effective public policy and law.
 Lobes and Robes, a new podcast developed by the Department of Neuroscience in cooperation with the School of Public Affairs and the Washington College of Law, brings scientists and policymakers together to address some of the most pressing problems of our time.

 Samantha White (AU '18, current BCaN PhD student) has won a grant from the Cosmos Club, a prestigious award by this longstanding DC science group.
 The funds will support her dissertation research on learning and decision making.
 Additionally, Samantha also received a Trainee Professional Development Award from the Society for Neuroscience.
 This a program focused on mentoring, professional skills development, networking for graduate students and postdoctoral researchers that is organized by the Society.
 Congratulations, Sam!

 Catherine Stoodley received a grant from the University of Texas Southwestern Medical Center (funded by the Department of Defense) for her project "Biologic mechanisms and efficacy of cerebellar transcranial direct current stimulation in ASD.”